DF-5: History

 The DF-5 was designed under the leadership of Tu Shou'e 屠守锷 at the China Academy of Launch Technology (CALT); Li Xu'e [李绪鄂] served as deputy chief designer.
 The missile was produced at China's Factory 211 (Capital Astronautics Co. [首都航天机械公司], also known as the Capital Machine Factory [首都机械厂]).

 The DF-5 was first flight tested in 1971, with final tests into the Pacific Ocean in May 1980.
 Two silo-based missiles were put into 'trial operational deployment' in 1981.
-It had a range of 10,000 to 13,000 km which allowed it to target western portions of the United States.
+Chinese leadership deemed the DF-5 crucial because "Although the number is not large, it can cover the entire Soviet Union [with its range of 9,000 kilometers].
+If [Moscow] wants to attack us, it must consider twice."

 Beginning in 1986 the Chinese started developing the improved DF-5A, with range increased to over 15,000 km and a more accurate guidance system.

 The DF-5A upgrade increased the throw-weight of the system from 7,000 kg to 10,200 kg.
+DF-5A had its first flight test in 1991 and was finalized in 1995.
+The missile uses an inertial guidance system that provides a circular error probability (CEP) of 800 m.

+The missile was also used as the basis for the Long March 2 family of launch vehicles.